duglin/helloworld/README.md

   that will build and redeploy our service as we make changes to its github repo

-However, overall what's out there today is a HUGE useability improvement for developers.
+Overall, what's out there today is a HUGE useability improvement for developers.
 The idea of being able to create and manipulate the Kubernetes resource to do all of these (what I consider) advanced semantics is really very exciting, and I can't wait to see how things progress.